-A layer of type versioned, volatile, index, and stream is a set of partitions of a specific data type, functional property, and structure.
+Versioned, volatile, index, and stream layers are a set of partitions of a specific data type, functional property, and structure.
 You can use layers to segment data based on semantics.
 For example, in a catalog you can have one layer for road signs and another layer for road topology.
 You can also use layers to segment data based on schema.
 Layers can be overlaid spatially to construct a complete digital map.

-A layer of type object store is a generic key/value store which does not enforce data structure.
+Object store layers are a generic key/value store which does not enforce a data structure.

 A versioned layer stores slowly-changing data that must remain logically consistent with other layers in the catalog.
 When you want to update a catalog of versioned layers, all the layers related to the update (and partitions within a layer) must be updated in one publication so that they can be versioned together.
 For example, the HERE Map Content catalog contains several versioned layers, including Topology (road topology), Road (road attributes), and Place (points of interest).
 In each version of the catalog, these layers represent a consistent view of the world at that point in time.
 If a new road is built and there are new buildings containing new businesses along the new road, all three layers would need to be updated together in one publication so that in the new version of the catalog the Topology layer contains the new road, the Road layer contains the attributes for the new road, and the Place layer contains the names of the new businesses.
 If only the Place layer were to be updated with the new businesses, the layers would no longer represent a consistent view of the world because the Topology and Road layers would be missing the new road.

 To achieve consistency between layers, any update that affects multiple layers must be published together in a publication.
 Updating multiple partitions of a versioned layer also happens in a publication to preserve the consistency and integrity of intra-layer and inter-layer references.
 A new catalog version is available only when all layers have been updated and the publication has been finalized.